KhartesViewer/khartes/README.md

 I will be unavailable to work on khartes from the end of May until the end of June.
 I will try to monitor the Vesuvius Scrolls Discord server, but I cannot guarantee that I will be able to fix bugs or answer questions during that time.
-But my availability in July looks good!
+However, my availability in July looks good!

 ## Installation

-In theory, you should be able to run simply by cloning the repository, making sure you have the proper dependencies (see "anaconda_installation.txt" for a list), and then typing `python khartes.py`.
+You should be able to run simply by cloning the repository, making sure you have the proper dependencies (see "anaconda_installation.txt" for a list), and then typing `python khartes.py`.